 When the United States Mint first introduced the Standing Liberty quarter in 1916, World War I was already raging in Europe and America was waiting on the sidelines.
 The world has never known a conflict this great.
 Many people were speculating if the United States would enter the largest war the world has ever seen.
 The Treasury Department chose this design to illustrate America's readiness to defend herself while at the same time seeking peace.

 The Birth of the Standing Liberty Quarter

 World War I was raging in Europe, and at home industrial technology continued to advance at a breakneck pace.
-A style of artistic construction called Art Nouveau, characterized by elegant, flowing lines, and new freedoms of expression, reached its peak of popularity in America, as the musty old conservative ethic of the long Victorian Era finally breathed its last gasps.
+A style of artistic construction called Art Nouveau, characterized by elegant, flowing lines, and new freedoms of expression, reached its peak of popularity in America.
+The musty old conservative ethic of the long Victorian Era finally breathed its last gasps.
 Surely placing a topless Miss Liberty with her right breast exposed on the coinage of the United States would be okay since we're an enlightened nation.
 History has proved otherwise.

 The Standing Liberty Quarter Design